 Privacy Notice (How we use pupil information)

 At High Ercall Primary School, we collect and use pupil information under section 537A of the Education Act 1996, and section 83 of the Children Act 1989.
-We also comply with Article 6(1) (c) and Article 9 (2) (b) of the General Data Protection Regulation (GDPR).
+We also comply with Article 6(1) (c) and Article 9 (2) (c) (g) of the General Data Protection Regulation (GDPR).

 The categories of pupil information that we process include: